For more information, see the GeneReviews Copyright Notice and Usage Disclaimer.

 Requests for prenatal testing for conditions which (like OCA1) do not affect intellect and have some treatment available are not common.
 Differences in perspective may exist among medical professionals and within families regarding the use of prenatal testing, particularly if the testing is being considered for the purpose of pregnancy termination rather than early diagnosis.
 Although decisions about prenatal testing are the choice of the parents, discussion of these issues is appropriate.

-Preimplantation genetic diagnosis (PGD) may be an option for some families in which the has been identified.
+Preimplantation genetic diagnosis (PGD) may be an option for some families in which the disease-causing mutation has been identified.

 GeneReviews staff has selected the following disease-specific and/or umbrella support organizations and/or registries for the benefit of individuals with this disorder and their families.
 GeneReviews is not responsible for the information provided by other organizations.
 For information on selection criteria, click here.